Welcome to the Official Website of

 Dave Langer has an extensive coaching resume and intimate knowledge of the game of basketball.
 Langer attended Cudahy High School where he played both basketball and football.
 Following graduation from Cudahy, he attended the University of Wisconsin-Milwaukee where he majored in education.
 After graduation from UWM, Langer began his teaching and coaching career at Greendale high school in 1985 where he coached both football and basketball.

-Langer, who lives in Menomonee Falls with his wife Eileen and their 2 daughters, Caroline and Alyssa, continues to work in the mortgage business as a loan originator at Quest Home Loan Center in Waukesha, WI.
-Eileen is a teacher at St. Agnes in Butler.
+Langer, who lives in Menomonee Falls with his wife Eileen and their 2 daughters, Caroline and Alyssa, continues to work in the mortgage business as a loan originator at Blackhawk Community Credit Union in Menomonee Falls, WI.
+Eileen is a former teacher at St. Agnes in Butler.
 Caroline, a graduate of Pius XI and a 4 year starter for the Pius volleyball team, was named All-State twice, All- American, and was named player of the year in WI as a senior.
-She went on to play on scholarship for the the University of Wisconsin-Parkside, before transferring to UW-Whitewater for her final season.
-Alyssa graduated from Catholic Memorial High School and is currently going to school at UW-Whitewater and majoring in Pubilc Relations.
+She went on to play on scholarship for the the University of Wisconsin-Parkside, before transferring to UW-Whitewater for her final season and now coaches volleyball at Brookfield Central and Milwaukee Sting.
+Alyssa graduated from Catholic Memorial High School and UW-Whitewater where she majored in Pubilc Relations.

 Coach Langer hopes that all of the young men learn a lot about basketball and what it takes to compete at the next level.
 He encourages the boys to want to be a part of something greater than themselves which is the FLASH team and organization.
 Langer believes that FLASH is a family and he welcomes everyone who is a part of it.